Tietoevry-Create/gh-actions-workshop/README.md

 Welcome to the GitHub Actions workshop!
 This workshop will teach you how to use GitHub Actions to automate your workflows.

-## What are GitHub Actions?

-GitHub Actions are a way to automate your workflows.
-Anything that needs to be done _every time something happens_ it typically a job for machines.
-GitHub Actions can trigger any time code changes, a pull request is opened, a new release is created, and more.
-You can even add a button in the GitHub UI to trigger a workflow manually.

-Typical use cases for GitHub Actions include:

-- Running tests
-- Building and deploying applications
-- Sending notifications
-- Creating releases
-- Checking for security vulnerabilities

-Ok, that's the introduction out of the way, let's get started!

 ## What will we do in this workshop?

 The workshop consists of five main tasks: